multiversx/mx-sdk-specs/facades/main_facade.md

 TODO: find a name (think of space / astronomy stuff).
 TODO: have separate classes for most important networks: MainnetEntrypoint, DevnetEntrypoint, TestnetEntrypoint
-TODO: add functions for contract upgrade, as well

 ## Account